1946-1998 Glenaire Drive

 May 1, 2017 — Second and Third Reading

 This application was presented to Council, where it received Second and Third Reading.
-Read the staff report to Council with recommendations in the 'photos, drawings, renderings, documents' section of this page.
+Read the staff report to Council with recommendations in the 'related documents and web pages' section of this page.

 April 18, 2017 — Public hearing